nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

    It may improve user experience to have the values be displayed in a more readable format instead.
 8. **Enable sorting in both directions**: Currently, sorting is restricted to a predefined order (e.g. ascending or descending).
    We plan to improve the sort functionality by allowing users to toggle between ascending and descending order.
+9. **Text wrapping for long names**: At present, when a contact name is too lengthy, it gets truncated with '...', making it difficult for users to view the full name.
+Implementing text wrapping in the name field will accommodate longer names and allow users to see the entire contact name.